Vidal Brujan Preview, Player Props: Rays vs. Red Sox

 Vidal Brujan At The Plate

+- In 38.5% of his games this season (10 of 26), Brujan has picked up at least one hit, and in three of those games (11.5%) he recorded multiple hits.

-- He has not gone deep in his 25 games this season.
+- He has not hit a long ball in his 26 games this season.

-- He has scored a run in eight of 25 games so far this season.
+- He has scored in nine games this year (34.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.